Stationery Fetish

 Prevalence & culture

 It is a modestly common, generally low-cost hobby with a disproportionately large and engaged online presence relative to its everyday visibility, especially in Japan, across Europe, and within journaling and productivity communities.
-Because it is not a clinical category, there are no sexological prevalence figures; its footprint is measured instead through community size (forums, subreddits, pen shows) and retail culture.
+Because it is not a clinical category, there are no sexological prevalence figures; its footprint is measured instead through community size and retail culture.
+The single largest dedicated forum, The Fountain Pen Network, passed 118,000 registered members, and annual pen shows in cities such as Washington, London, and Tokyo anchor an in-person circuit.
 Cultural visibility is moderate, reinforced by stationery retail, pen-show circuits, and aesthetic social-media trends around journaling and "deskscaping."

 Safety, consent & law